 Is cocoa butter vegan?

 Even though it has the word “butter” in it, cocoa butter is actually a plant-based ingredient.
 In fact, cocoa butter is the fat from the cocoa bean and is entirely vegan.
-Make sure you’re using a food-quality cocoa butter.
+Not all cocoa butter is made to be eaten so be sure you’re using food-quality cocoa butter.

 Is white chocolate vegan?